mostoptimal/mostoptimal/README.md

+# 👋 Welcome to my humble Profile:
-# 👋 Hi, I’m Mohamad Alhariri
+## I’m Mohamad Alhariri

 Welcome to my GitHub!
 I'm a curious and motivated learner passionate about software development and solving real-world problems with code.